lsilvaspbr/angular-ecommerce/README.md

-# CRUD App com Angular 4 e Firebase
+# CRUD App with Angular 4 and Firebase

-Building an Angular 4 project with Bootstrap 4 and Firebase.
+Building an Angular 4 project with Bootstrap 4 and Firebase realtime database.

 ## Development server